10 CCA practice questions with full explanations on every option. Original questions written against the current CNCF curriculum.

 Reveal answer and explanations

-AThe gateway terminates TLS and reroutes based on the decrypted SNI header
+AThe gateway terminates TLS and reroutes based on the SNI value

 Incorrect.
 Passthrough mode doesn't terminate TLS; it avoids decryption.